rancher/cluster-api-addon-provider-fleet/docs/src/05_developers/01_release.md

 This will trigger a [release GitHub action](https://github.com/rancher-sandbox/cluster-api-addon-provider-fleet/actions/workflows/release.yaml) that creates a release with `CAAPF` components.

 4. Wait for the [update metadata](https://github.com/rancher/cluster-api-addon-provider-fleet/blob/main/.github/workflows/update-metadata.yaml) workflow to pass successfully.
 This workflow will update the `metadata.yaml` file in the root of the repository preparing it for the next release.
+It will open a [PR](https://github.com/rancher/cluster-api-addon-provider-fleet/pull/309), which needs to be merged before the next minor version release can be cut.

+**WARNING: Out of date published metadata.yaml file will cause upstream install via clusterctl to fail**

+5. Perform Downstream Build

+Perform the downstream build for the release tag using the CAAPF GitHub action.
+Specific steps and references for this process can be found by asking in the `#team-rancher-highlander` channel.

 ## Versioning